 Letters Patent have passed the Great Seal of the Realm granting the dignity of a Baronet of the United Kingdom to The Right Honorable Sir Crawford McCullagh of Lismara in the parish of Carnmoney in the County of Antrim (1868-April 13, 1948), Ulster Unionist politician, Knight, thrice Lord Mayor of Belfast (1914-17, 1931-42, & 1943-46) and his heirs male of his body lawfully begotten.
 Whitehall, July, 1935.

 As the Rt Hon Sir Crawford McCullagh Bt, JP, DL, he lived well at Lismarra, Carnmoney, near Belfast.
 Lismarra was built by Sir Charles Lanyon in 1850 for John Finlay, who was a flax merchant.
 The house is made from golden sandstone, and has a grand front entrance with a tall wooden door and several sandstone pillars.
 From 1895 until 1915 Edward Robinson, of Robinson and Cleaver's department store, lived there.
-During Sir Crawford's time, General Eisenhower is said to have been Lismara'a most famous visitor in 1945.
-The house was turned into a nursing home and renamed Abbeydene following his death, and it is now an exclusive guest house.
+General Dwight Eisenhower was Sir Crawford's most famous visitor at Lismarra in 1945.
+The house was turned into a nursing home and renamed Abbeydene following his death, and is now an exclusive guest house.